andrewmcaleavey/ReliableTrendIndex/README.md

-Notice that the trend line is going up, and the 95% CI for the RTI (shaded region) is more precise than the 95% CI for individual observations (error bars), which is what the RCI on its own does.
+Notice that the trend line is going up, and the 95% CI for the RTI (shaded region) is more precise than the 95% CI for individual observations (error bars), which is what the RCI on its own relies on.

 ## Analysis of complete data sets